publicViewToken/PoolTogether-twitterbot-web3/README.md

 npm i @abidecoder
 npm i @twit

-Next go to config file and add your keys that twiteer developer portal gives you.
+Next go to config file and add your keys that twitter developer portal gives you.

-now you can node into twitpoolbot.js from console to run file.
+Now you can node into twitpoolbot.js from console to run file.

 node twitpool.js